Ain't No Magic Mountain High Enough: Synopsis

-One of the items in Thumper’s locker has a series of numbers on it, which Veronica recognizes to be license plates.
+One of the items in Thumper's locker has a series of numbers on it, which Veronica recognizes to be license plates.
 While photocopying the item she discovers a page from Mrs. Hauser's test still in the copier.
 Back in Principal Clemmon's office Mrs. Hauser and Principal Clemmons apologize to Jackie.
-Veronica takes JD aside and threatens to reveal he is a member of the Tritons unless he confesses to stealing the test, which he agrees to.
+Veronica takes JB aside and threatens to reveal he is a member of the Tritons unless he confesses to stealing the test, which he agrees to.
 Veronica then proves that Mrs. Hauser was skimming from the cash box before it was stolen, recovering $6,000.
 Dick unsuccessfully hits on Madison before approaching an attractive woman claiming to be a student's step-mom and getting in her car.
 Logan kisses Hannah as her ride pulls up.
-It is shown that Hannah's father is Dr. Griffin.
+It is shown that Hannah's father is Dr. Griffith.
 It's revealed the woman Dick got in the car with is a transgender sex worker hired by Beaver and Mac as a prank.
 He almost punches Beaver but eventually backs off.
 Keith tells Terrence he can't take the case, as Terrence isn't being honest with him.
 Terrance confesses the extent of his gambling problem, admitting that he rigged a game to get out of debt.
-Keith is angry at him, but now agrees to take his case, believing that he didn’t kill anyone.
+Keith is angry at him, but now agrees to take his case, believing that he didn't kill anyone.
 Veronica observes Weevil arrive at school in a car, and tells him that she knows he stole the cashbox, keeping $3,000 and using the other $3,000 to frame Thumper.